ostis-ai/sc-machine/docs/sc-memory/api/cpp/agents.md

 #include "my_agent.generated.hpp"

-// Use namespaces to user can import in his code only needed sc-agents. namespace myAgents
+// Use namespaces to avoid conflicts in names and provide modularity in your code. namespace myAgents
 {

 class MyAgent : public ScAgent
 {
-  // Specify sc-event on which this sc-agent will be called.
+  // Specify action class and sc-event type on which this sc-agent will be called.
   SC_CLASS(
       Agent,
-      Event(ScKeynodes::question_initiated, ScEvent::Type::AddOutputEdge)
+      Event(ScKeynodes::my_action_class, ScEvent::Type::AddOutputEdge)
   )
   // This sc-agent can be called if sc-connector is created from sc-element
-  // with sc-address `ScKeynodes::question_initiated`.
+  // with sc-address `ScKeynodes::my_action_class` to some action.
   SC_GENERATED_BODY()
 }